 Some government employers, including district attorneys and public defenders, ask hypothetical questions to see how well you think on your feet.
 For example, interviewers at public defenders offices may ask: “If your client were charged with the crime of molesting small children, how would you react?
 Could you defend your client?
 If your client made it clear that he or she would commit perjury on the witness stand, would you let him or her testify?”
 For more information about criminal interviewing, please review this helpful NALP Bulletin Article.

 Other government employers, such as the Department of Justice, have unique interview processes that vary depending on the particular division or field office.
 Chapter 2 of the Public Interest Careers Guide includes further information on interviews, and CDO also has a handout on Sample Interview Questions.

 Public interest employers typically are not able to reimburse for travel expenses to the interview.
 If you cannot afford to travel to an interview, don’t be discouraged but instead ask for a telephone interview.
-If you are a 2L or 3L, CDO’s Travel Reimbursement for Interviews in the Public Interest (TRI PI) program provides some reimbursement of interview expenses for 2Ls and 3Ls seeking public interest work.
+If you are a 2L, 3L, or LLM, CDO’s Travel Reimbursement for Interviews in the Public Interest (TRI PI) program provides some reimbursement of interview expenses for 2Ls, 3Ls, and LLMs seeking public interest work.